What does reactive protein in the blood indicate?

 3. general practitioner.

-It is important!
-All of the above information is provided for informational purposes only.
-For more detailed explanations, please consult your healthcare professional.
+This is important!
+All information listed is provided for informational purposes only.
+For more detailed information, consult your healthcare professional.